 - A copy of your Canadian birth certificate; or

 - A copy of your Canadian passport; or

 - A copy of your Canadian citizenship certificate (both sides); or

 - A copy of your permanent residence card or certificate (both sides).

 Those studying in Canada on a student visa are not eligible.

 Please note that we will not accept a driver’s licence, health or insurance card, student I.D. card, or Social Insurance (SIN) card as proof of citizenship or permanent residency.

-Step 7: Send these documents to your provincial or territorial coordinator by March 31.
-The application must be postmarked on or before March 31, or else it may not be accepted.
+Step 7: Send these documents to your provincial or territorial coordinator by the deadline.
+The application must be postmarked on or before the deadline, or else it may not be accepted.

 Please note that all electronic communication will be sent to the e-mail address you have provided on your application form.